tokamak-network/darius-tutorial/cross-dom-comm/README.md

-# Communication between contracts on TokamakLayer2 and Ethereum
+# Communication between contracts on Darius and Goerli

 This tutorial teaches you how to do interlayer communication.
-You will learn how run a contract on Ethereum that runs another contract on Optimism, and also how to run a contract on Optimism that calls a contract on Ethereum.
+You will learn how run a contract on Ethereum that runs another contract on Optimism, and also how to run a contract on Darius that calls a contract on Goerli.

 ## Test Code git